Integration from Apple Wallet using Wallet Extensions

 from the dependency list as these are added by the Messaging template.

-Once the dependencies are set up, you need to ensure that you have the correct capabilities configured on each Extension.
+Once the dependencies are set up, ensure that you have the correct capabilities configured on each Extension.
 The following tables outline the capabilities needed for each Extension:

 App